Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability exists in the OpenTestReportGeneratingListener component which captures and includes Git repository information in XML reports.
-When a repository is cloned using authentication tokens (e.g., git clone https://${GHAPP}:${GHTOKEN}@github.com/example/example.git), these credentials are captured and exposed in the generated reports.
-The vulnerability has been assigned a CVSS v3.1 score of 5.8 (Medium) with the vector string CVSS:3.1/AV:L/AC:L/PR:H/UI:R/S:U/C:H/I:H/A:N, indicating local access required but high potential impact on confidentiality and integrity (GitHub Advisory).
+The vulnerability occurs when a repository is cloned using credentials in its URL (e.g., https://${GH_APP}:${GH_TOKEN}@github.com/example/example.git).
+The OpenTestReportGeneratingListener captures these credentials and includes them in the generated XML report.
+The issue has been assigned a CVSS v3.1 base score of 5.8 (Medium) with the vector string CVSS:3.1/AV:L/AC:L/PR:H/UI:R/S:U/C:H/I:H/A:N, indicating local access required, low attack complexity, high privileges required, and user interaction needed (NVD).

-The severity of the impact depends on the level of access granted by the exposed credentials.
-If test reports containing these credentials are published or stored in publicly accessible locations, malicious actors could potentially steal the tokens and perform elevated actions by impersonating the user or application.
-This could lead to unauthorized access to repositories and potential compromise of associated systems (GitHub Advisory).
+The severity of the impact depends on the level of access granted by the exposed token.
+If test reports containing these credentials are published or stored in public locations, attackers could potentially steal the tokens and perform elevated actions by impersonating the user or application.
+This could lead to unauthorized access and potential compromise of associated systems and repositories (GitHub Advisory).

-The vulnerability has been patched in JUnit version 5.13.2.
-The fix includes two main changes: credentials in URLs are now replaced with '*', and Git metadata inclusion in XML output has been made an opt-in feature that must be explicitly enabled via the new configuration parameter 'junit.platform.reporting.open.xml.git.enabled=true'.
+The issue has been patched in JUnit version 5.13.2.
+The fix includes replacing credentials in URLs with '***' and making Git metadata inclusion in XML output an opt-in feature that must be explicitly enabled via the new configuration parameter 'junit.platform.reporting.open.xml.git.enabled=true'.
 Users are strongly advised to upgrade to version 5.13.2 or later (GitHub Advisory, GitHub Commit).

 Source: This report was generated using AI